 Owing to its gel-built outsole, the shoe excels in absorbing all shocks efficiently and effectively.
 The shoe is also usable for both rigid and slippery surfaces due to its flexible construction that moves with the runner no matter where the terrain takes him.

-The shoe maintains sufficient traction with the ground and wraps around the feet tightly without adding any tension to the muscles.
+The shoe maintains sufficient traction with the ground and tightly wraps around the feet without adding any muscle tension.

 Mizuno Women’s Wave Rider 23